Coming from the EU/EEA to work

 If you are employed when you come to Ireland then you are covered by the normal Irish rules relating to social welfare.

-As an EU/EEA national working in Ireland, you are entitled to exactly the same rights as Irish citizens with regard to social welfare, employment rights and social rights in general.
+As an EEA national working in Ireland, you are entitled to exactly the same rights as Irish citizens with regard to social welfare, employment rights and social rights in general.
 As soon as you come to Ireland you should register for tax and social insurance by applying for a Personal Public Service (PPS) number.
-If you need help finding a job in Ireland you can get advice on employment and training opportunities from your local employment services office.
+If you need help finding a job in Ireland you can get advice on employment and training opportunities from your local Intreo Centre or Social Welfare Branch Office.

 If you are posted here by your employer on a temporary basis, you are entitled to the equivalent of medical card services.
 If you are employed or self-employed and staying on a permanent basis, you come under the same rules for entitlement to health services as Irish nationals generally.
 Therefore, you must pass a means test to get a medical card.